-This Dynamite Shrimp appetizer is lightly battered, fried and coated in a creamy sriracha aioli.
+This Dynamite Shrimp appetizer is lightly battered, fried and coated in a creamy sriracha mayo aioli.
 It's such a tasty appetizer that everyone goes crazy over!

 I love shrimp.
-A lot.
+Like a lot.

 Boiled, fried, sautéed, cold, hot, all of it.
 It's something I never really get sick of.
 And when it's slathered in an addicting sauce like this spicy aioli, it's hard to resist.